rethink sustainability

 We’re experiencing a lot of B2B growth, with cookie producers and cereal producers showing interest because of our control of the supply chain

-Sabrina Mustopo: Our sales and marketing have been focused on Indonesia, but the next big wave will be European B2B customers.
+Sabrina Mustopo: Our sales and marketing have been focussed on Indonesia, but the next big wave will be European B2B customers.
 We recently merged with Slow Forest Coffee, which is expanding our reach into Europe.
 For consumers, Fairtrade was novel 20 years ago, but it’s become the expectation.
 And expectations are rising; people want more transparent information about where a product is from, not just certification.
 We know our farmers by name and we can provide their stories.

 Read also: Regenerative farming promises Nature revolution at Davos 2024